Established Ad Platforms, Vs. Thinking About Where Your Tribe Gathers

 - Their cost can be considerable.

-If you’re going to got this route, you can reduce expenses by going to emerging or alternative tech platforms.
+If you’re going this route, you can reduce expenses by selecting emerging or alternative tech platforms.

 Going To Where Your People Aggregate

 You can advertise just as effectively, or in combination with established ad platforms, by simply considering where your demographic gathers.

 - It could include ad or marketing partners.

 - It could include offline, print, or direct mail.

 Basically the sky is the limit, but by thinking broadly and asking your demographic gathers, you may well end up spending less on a lead, because these modalities are not saturated.